dyedurham/SbManager/README.md

 ## Security
 There are currently NO security features.
 This is something required, inevitably, for proper use in production scenarios, but for now it does not exist.
 If you have great ideas on achieving this cleanly, start the discussion.

+## Windows Service Bus and Azure Service Bus Support
+Please note that Windows Service Bus is dead and that support for it is deprecated.
+It will be removed in a future version.

 ## Contributing
 We'd love everyone and anyone to contribute!